seqscope/cartloader/docs/vignettes/subregion_tutorials/visiumhd.md

 !!! info "How to Define Scaling Factors for Visium HD"

-    10x Visium HD includes a `scalefactors_json.json` file that provides pixel-to-micrometer scaling information. `cartloader` can directly accept this file via the `--scale-json` option and will automatically compute the appropriate scaling factor, omitting manually calculate and specify `--units-per-um`.
+    10x Visium HD includes a `scalefactors_json.json` file that provides pixel-to-micrometer scaling information. `CartLoader` can directly accept this file via the `--scale-json` option and will automatically compute the appropriate scaling factor, omitting manually calculate and specify `--units-per-um`.

     Alternatively, users may bypass the JSON file by directly providing a value through the `--units-per-um` option.